jenellebankas/Maze_Game/README.md

     - Also has boolean arguments implemented by int to distinguish what type of piece
     - Also stores position of the piece in terms of column and row
 - **mazeInfo**
     - Contains basic information for the maze itself
     - Allows for easy access for dimensions and where the start and end piece are
+    - The maze dimensions are stored as a few functions must access this informaition and it is therefore easier to keep it in the struct

 ## Functions